RandyGaul/cute_framework/doc/protocol.md

 The encryption state simply maps a client's IP address and port to the state stored within the *encryption state* (as described above).
 Exactly how this data is stored and with what data structure is left up to the implementation.
 It is recommended to allow more *encryption state*'s than the maximum capacity of clients, in order to effectively handle invalid connection attempts along with valid connection attempts gracefully.

 The *encryption state* should be deleted or recycled whenever a connection or handshake terminates.
-Once a handshakes completes successfully and is promoted to a connection, the associated *encryption mapping* no longer needs to periodically check the `expiration timestamp`.
+Once a handshake completes successfully and is promoted to a connection, the associated *encryption mapping* no longer needs to periodically check the `expiration timestamp`.

 #### Challenge Request and Response Sequence

 Once the connect token has been validated, and the encryption state is successfully setup, the next steps are to complete the challenge request and response sequence with the client.
-The purpose of these steps is to prevent IP spoofing, and also to prevent *connect token packet* sniffing.
+The purpose of these steps is to prevent IP spoofing, and to prevent *connect token packet* sniffing.
 From here on all packets are encrypted or decrypted with the *encryption state*.

 1. Send the client a *challenge request packet* periodically through the PACKET_SEND_FREQUENCY tunable (see [Tuning Parameters](#tuning-parameters)).
 Before sending the *challenge request packet*, fill in the `challenge bytes` with a unique bit pattern, and remember the bit pattern for later.
 Use the `sequence nonce` from the *encryption state* to fill in the `sequence nonce` of the *challenge request packet*.
 2. If a *challenge response packet* is received, first read in the `sequence nonce` and try decrypting the packet.
 If decryption fails, ignore the packet.